lukesahula/markdown-cv/index.md

 ## Intro

-I'm a software developer with over a decade of experience spanning startups (including one I co-founded) and larger companies.
+I am a software developer with over a decade of experience spanning startups (including one I co-founded) and larger companies.
 While I specialize in frontend development, I’m equally comfortable contributing to backend systems and bring several years of hands-on UX/UI design experience.
 I thrive on building meaningful, ethical products that prioritize real user needs.
 With a track record of delivering products from concept to launch and through long-term maintenance, I offer a versatile, end-to-end skill set that bridges design and engineering.

 ## Skills